0xBlackSonic/PedersenHash/README.md

 Let's just consider one segment $M_i$ of 200 bits sequence.

-The way to reach the final hashed point is depending on the sequence of bits that are coming in, must be decided how many times are going to add this basis points to itself.
-Because the addition operation obscure the number of times that operation is performed so it will obscure the information that is the bits that are coming in.
+The way to reach the final hashed point is depending on the sequence of bits that are coming in, must be decided how many times we are going to add this basis points to itself.
+Because the addition operation obscure the number of times that operation is performed so it will obscure the information.

 <div align="center">
 <img src="images/img-01.png" width="700"/>
 </div>

-$M_i$ is 200 bits, splited into 4 bits windows obtaining a total of 50 windows.
-All the basis points goes through a variation when it comes to each window.
+$M_i$ is 200 bits, split into windows of 4 bits we get a total of 50 windows.
+All base points will go through a variation when dealing with each window.

 The first window will have the basis point $P_i$, the second window will have $2^5P_i$, so the $P$ will already have been added to it self 32 times.
 The third window will have $2^{10}P_i$, and so on so forth all the way to the 50th window.

-The bits $b_0, b_1, b_2, b_3$ will be used to determine a final coefficient for the basis, and happnes for each variation of the basis point itself.
+The bits $b_0, b_1, b_2, b_3$ will be used to determine a final coefficient for the basis, and it happens for each variation of the base point itself.

 $$
 \langle ... \rangle P_i \quad \langle ... \rangle 2^5P_i \quad \langle ... \rangle 2^{10}P_i \quad ...